gayegul/gitPractice/cheatSheet.md

 Push changes
 ```$ git push <REMOTENAME> <BRANCH>```

-You can create and switch to a branch in one line:
+Create and switch to a branch in one line:
 ```$ git checkout -b <BRANCHNAME>```

 Create a new branch: